olalinde/claude-code/plugins/pr-review-toolkit/commands/review-branch.md

 3. **Identify Changed Files**
    - Determine the parent branch
+     - If a branch is defined in the argument, use that branch as the parent branch.
+     - ELSE
         - Use Git to detect which branch the current branch was originally created from.
         - Don’t assume main — instead, use git merge-base and compare against candidate branches to find the most recent common ancestor.
         - Do another tactic to find the nearest tactics and compare the results and use the best one.
   - List commits unique to the current branch
      - Once the parent branch is identified, run: "git log <parent-branch>..HEAD"
      - This shows only the commits that exist in the current branch.